anohjr/workshop-js-fullstack-jwt/README.md

-# Workshop file upload : Express/React Multer
+# Workshop send mail : Express/React nodemailer

 ### Install dependencies
 Install the dependencies project with the command: